smatechnologies/ibm-i-agent-docs/versioned_docs/version-18.1/dynamic-variables/manipulation-commands.md

 6. The next step (assume step # 150) of the Operator Replay script is assumed to handle the view of the menu screen from which the job start option was selected.
 Regardless of what command text or function key would be executed at this point, any associated Screen  Data Capture Rules will be executed first.
 This step # 150 will also perform the conditional script branching logic defined below, using an Operator Replay Token in the Branch-to Label field.

-7. Associated with the post-submit job step # 150, create a Screen Capture Rule.
+7. Linked to the post-submit job step # 150, create a Screen Capture Rule.
 It is not important what is captured from the screen, so just capture all 1920 bytes starting at row 1, column 1.
 This Screen Capture Rule is actually being used as a link to a series of Captured Data Response Rules that are all associated with the same Capture Rule, and therefore with the same Operator Replay Script Step.
 The sequence of these Captured Data Response Rules is important.

 8. The first Captured Data Response Rule to create is the one that must wait for the job completion message.
 This wait function will be performed by the WAITDYNVAR command.
 For this example, the command should be specified similar to the following:
   ```
-  WAITDYNVAR VARNAM(JOBSTS1) VALUE1(JOBPASS) VALUE2(JOBFAIL) DELAY(10) NBRLOOPS(360)
+  WAITDYNVAR VARNAM(JOBSTS1) VALUE1('JOBPASS') VALUE2('JOBFAIL') DELAY(10) NBRLOOPS(360)
   ```
 9. The next Captured Data Response Rule must test whether the WAITDYNVAR command itself may have failed, or more likely, if it is reporting a timeout, meaning that the submitted job must be stuck and no job completion message was ever detected.

-    a.
-This Rule compares the reserved dynamic variable named WAITDYNVAR to a value of 'FAIL'.
+    - This Rule compares the reserved dynamic variable named WAITDYNVAR to a value of 'FAIL'.
 If that value is matched, the response command sets the Operator Replay token/variable to the value that will force the Script to end abnormally:
     ```
-    ADDRPYTOK TOKNAM(SBMJOBFAIL/BTOLBL1)
+    SETDYNVAR VARNAM(BTOLBL1) VALUE('SBMJOBFAIL')
     ```

 10. The next two Captured Data Response Rules will set the Operator Replay token/variable value, depending on the result returned by the WAITDYNVAR command via the Dynamic Variable named WAITDYNVAR.

-    a.
-Note that each of these rules must include a second, separate  Rule record that will perform a test of the dynamic variable  named WAITDYNVAR to be sure it equals 'PASS'.
+    - Note that each of these rules must include a second, separate  Rule record that will perform a test of the dynamic variable  named WAITDYNVAR to be sure it equals 'PASS'.
 Use the continuation field value of 'AND' to link this test to each of the following Rules records.

-    b.
-The first Rule compares the {JOBSTS1} token value to 'JOBPASS' and if so, it executes the command that sets the Operator Replay Branch-to Label token value to the Script Step label where logic continues if the submitted job completed normally:
+    - The second Response Rule compares the {JOBSTS1} token value to 'JOBPASS' and if so, it executes the command that sets the Operator Replay Branch-to Label token value to the Script Step label where logic continues if the submitted job completed normally:
     ```
-    ADDRPYTOK TOKNAM(SBMJOBPASS/BTOLBL1)
+    SETDYNVAR VARNAM(BTOLBL1) VALUE('SBMJOBPASS')
     ```
-    c.
-The second Rule compares the {JOBSTS1} token value to 'JOBFAIL' and if so, it executes the command that sets the Operator Replay Branch-to Label token value to the Script Step label where logic continues if the submitted job failed.
+    - The third Response Rule compares the {JOBSTS1} token value to 'JOBFAIL' and if so, it executes the command that sets the Operator Replay Branch-to Label token value to the Script Step label where logic continues if the submitted job failed.
     ```
-    ADDRPYTOK TOKNAM(SBMJOBFAIL/BTOLBL1)
+    SETDYNVAR VARNAM(BTOLBL1) VALUE('SBMJOBFAIL')
     ```

 11. Good "programming practice" suggests that one extra pair of Captured Data Response Rules is recommended to produce a controlled outcome in case the Dynamic Variable {JOBSTS1} does not contain either of the expected values.
 Use the Captured Data Response Rule Continue field value of 'AND' to combine these two rules in order to perform the following tests: